 Share this Image On Your Site

 Schedule a Facial Paralysis Treatment Consultation with Dr. Azizzadeh Today

 Facial paralysis is a problem that affects both Bell’s palsy and stroke patients.
 With help from Dr. Azizzadeh, a Bell’s palsy or stroke patient can quickly and safely address his or her facial paralysis symptoms.

 Dr. Azizzadeh is a Harvard-trained facial plastic and reconstructive surgeon with many years of facial paralysis treatment experience.
 He works closely with each patient to understand his or her facial paralysis symptoms and delivers a custom treatment plan.
 That way, Dr. Azizzadeh can help Bell’s palsy and stroke patients correct their facial paralysis symptoms.

 Dr. Azizzadeh is available to meet with a Bell’s palsy or stroke patient to explore facial paralysis treatment options.
-To schedule a free facial paralysis treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+To schedule a facial paralysis treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today